Wow, the past ~2 years have been totally crazy.

 Bringing on Help

-I’m happy to report that as of two weeks ago, we brought on our first new OpenCNAM hire: Avery Max.
+I’m happy to report that as of two weeks ago, OpenCNAM brought on its first new hire: Avery Max.
 Avery is going to be 100% dedicated to OpenCNAM and will be launching all of the awesome features I didn’t get a chance to release, and making the product a lot better in the coming months.

-In the two years since OpenCNAM started, we’ve served up billions of API requests, brought on thousands of new (and happy!) customers, and made the Caller ID industry a little bit better.
+In the two years since OpenCNAM started, we’ve served up tons of API requests, brought on thousands of new (and happy!) customers, and made the Caller ID industry a little bit better.

-I’m super proud of everything that’s been done over the past few years, and can’t wait to see how the product develops over the next few years (there are lots of amazing things in the pipeline).
+I’m super proud of everything that’s been done over the past few years, and can’t wait to see how the product develops over the next few years.

 Retrospective (the Good)